Semaglutide vs Tirzepatide: Which Works Better?

 How Each One Works

-Natural GLP-1 breaks down in minutes.
-Semaglutide is engineered to last a week.
+Natural GLP-1 breaks down in your body within minutes.
+Semaglutide is engineered to last about a week, which is why it’s a once-weekly injection.

-Tirzepatide is a dual GIP/GLP-1 receptor agonist — a "twincretin."
+Tirzepatide is a “twincretin” or dual GIP/GLP-1 receptor agonist.
 It mimics two gut hormones instead of one:

-- GIP (glucose-dependent insulinotropic polypeptide) — enhances insulin secretion, may improve fat metabolism, and amplifies appetite suppression
+- GIP (glucose-dependent insulinotropic polypeptide) — an additional hormone that enhances insulin secretion, may improve fat metabolism, and appears to amplify the appetite-suppressing effects of GLP-1

 - Participants: 1,961 adults, BMI 30+ (or 27+ with comorbidities)